MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/lab01_ex02.md

         </div>
         <div class="col-sm-12 col-lg-4">

-        With the *TYPO* fixed, simple click the ***Start Pipeline*** button again to build the application.
+        With the <em>TYPO</em> fixed, simple click the <strong><em>Start Pipeline</em></strong> button again to build the application.
 Once the Pipeline has completed, you may find the built Slides application available in that Project.

         </div>
 {{< /twoSideStep >}}